 Is there a plan to keep students safe when they return to campus?

-The health and safety of our students, faculty and staff is still our highest priority as CMU plans for the return for the FALL 2021 semester.
+The health and safety of our students, faculty and staff is still our highest priority as CMU plans for the return for the SPRING 2022 semester.
 Each mitigation measure will be evaluated to ensure we maintain a healthy environment, including requiring face coverings, continued cleaning protocols, and following CDC guidelines.
 It is imperative that we all see this as a shared responsibility to adopt these new behaviors for the health and safety of the entire university community.

 Will my insurance be billed for student testing?